-The age-old debate about dogs versus cats can finally end.
+You’ve never understood why dogs and cats fight – but it doesn’t matter.
+You’ve always tried to avoid that kerfuffle by choosing one over the other.
+But listen up: The age-old debate about dogs versus cats can finally end.
+No one has to watch and become agitated by fighting cats and dogs in their household anymore – as long as one is aware of the breeds that best intermingle with cats.
 Dog people and cat people can now live in peace thanks to these adorable dogs that get along with cats.
 Whether “get along with” means simply tolerating their presence or actually playing and snuggling together, the relationship will vary from one individual to the next.
 That being said, a dog’s breed doesn’t necessarily define whether they’ll do well with a kitty, but these six breeds are known for being especially friendly and tolerant.

 Whether you have a one-cat, one-dog home or a farm full of fur and feathers, the addition of a feline-friendly dog will bring so much fun and joy into your home.
 When your pets get along, there’s so much less to stress about.
 No more cleaning up after bored pets or supervising tense playtime — it’s all purrs and snuggles from here.
 These are six of the best dog breeds for homes with cats.